GamerdingerA/agamerdinger/content/teaching/virksomhedsstrategi/introduction/index.en.markdown

 2.  we use the `filter()`function to select specific rows, keeping all columns constant

 Both of these functions are used to make subsets, that are then assigned to new data objects.
+Below, we assign a subset of `den` which only looks at `Corporations` to the object `den1`.

 ```r